-- Keep a diary or set appointment reminders on your phone.
+- Keep a diary or set reminders on your phone.

-- Carry a small notepad or download an app to your phone so you can jot down things you need to remember.
+- Carry a small notepad or use your phone to jot down things to remember.

-- Create to-do lists to help keep track of the things you need to achieve.
+- Make lists to keep track of things to do.
 Complete tasks one at a time rather than multitasking.

-- Refer to project plans, meeting minutes and other documents to jog your memory.
+- Refer to project plans, documents and meeting minutes to jog your memory.

-- Plan activities so you do things that require more concentration when you are more alert.
+- Plan to do things that need concentration when you are most alert.

 - If possible, let calls go to voicemail and return them when you’ve had time to prepare your response.

-- Talk to an occupational therapist about strategies to improve your memory and your thinking, such as concentration, information processing, decision making and judgement.
+- Talk to an occupational therapist about ways to improve your memory and your thinking, such as concentration, information processing, decision making and judgement.

-For more on this, see Changes in thinking and memory and listen to the podcast below.
+- For more on this, see Changes in thinking and memory and listen to the podcast below.

 View the Cancer Council NSW editorial policy.